Kanaiolowalu: Developments

 The Office of Hawaiian Affairs, in August 2011, urged qualified members of the public to apply to the Office of the Governor as candidates for the Native Hawaiian Roll Commission.

 On September 8, 2011, Governor Abercrombie appointed five Native Hawaiians to the Native Hawaiian Roll Commission.
 Former Hawaiʻi Governor, John Waiheʻe III is the Chair of the commission and serves in an at-large capacity.
 Nāʻālehu Anthony, the youngest commissioner, serves as vice-chair and represents the island of Oʻahu.
 Anthony is known for his film and documentary work.
 Robin Danner, a Kauaʻi Commissioner, also serves as president and CEO of the Council for Native Hawaiian Advancement.
 Māhealani Perez-Wendt, is the Maui Commissioner and previously worked as the executive director of the Native Hawaiian Legal Corporation.
 Lei Kihoi is a former attorney and serves as the Hawaiʻi Island commissioner.

 The Native Hawaiian Roll Commission provided a report to the Governor and the Legislature of the State of Hawaiʻi on December 28, 2011.
 The Commission appointed former Office of Hawaiian Affairs CEO Clyde Namuʻo to serve as the commission's Executive Director in January 2012.

 Shortly after Namuʻo was appointed executive director of the Native Hawaiian Roll Commission, the Commissioners and the executive director began moving forward with a plan to enroll Native Hawaiians onto the roll.

-Kanaiolowalu (aka Kana'iolowalu), the effort to enroll Native Hawaiians, officially kicked off on July 20, 2012, at Washington Place with more than 100 people present.
+Kanaiolowalu (aka Kanaʻiolowalu), the effort to enroll Native Hawaiians, officially kicked off on July 20, 2012, at Washington Place with more than 100 people present.